The usage of cement varies based on the location of the structure and design criteria.

 - It has a higher ratio of lime and balanced constituents of the OPC cement.

-- A higher percentage of C3S (Tricalcium silicate) has been added into the cement to attain the higher strength in a short period.
+- A higher percentage of C3S (Tricalcium silicate) has been added into the cement to attain a higher strength in a short period.

 - Rapid hardening cement produces the strength at the age of 3 days is equal to the 7 days strength of OPC cement with the same water-cement ratio.